SUBHASHSUSHIL/python-tutorial/README.md

 - Learn **Python fundamentals** and advanced topics.
 - Improve coding efficiency with **best practices**.
 - Explore **data structures, algorithms, and real-world applications**.

-## Contribution
-Want to contribute or improve this repository?
-Follow these steps:
-1. Fork the repository
-2. Add your content or examples
-3. Submit a pull request

-## Contact
-For any queries, reach out to: [Sushil Thakur](mailto:sushilthakur9792@gmail.com)